Americastestkitchen/Americastestkitchen.github.io/_posts/2015-06-29-implementing-a-css-style-guide.markdown

 ### Be vigilant

 I've learned the hard way the importance of getting CSS code into as good a state as possible before calling a feature "done".
-We've all said to ourselves "I'm just going to get this to look right, and then I'll come back and refactor later."
-Except that you won't.
-Because refactoring CSS is terrible.
-Class names tend to be quite "sticky" and resistent to refactoring given the way they get reused, and after giving in to a sub-optimal solution in order to fix a bug quickly, changing things can feel precarious.
+We've all said to ourselves "I'm just going to get this to look right, and then I'll come back and refactor later." _Except that you won't.
+Because **refactoring CSS is terrible**._ Class names tend to be quite "sticky" and resistent to refactoring given the way they get reused, and after giving in to a sub-optimal solution in order to fix a bug quickly, changing things can feel precarious.
 This is why it's worth spending a little extra time up front to make sure you are following your own rules (harder to do than I thought).
 The same goes for reviewing code from other team members - it's worth being a little nit picky on the initial pull request for the sake of everyone's future sanity.

 ### Make peace with your legacy styles